 Students in SMC’s Sports Management program will develop professional aptitude, study basic business and management practices, and gain a solid introduction to the field of sports management.
 They’ll also learn skills essential for career advancement such as networking and professionalism.
 All students complete a practicum in which they will gain real world experience working in a sports or recreation operation.
 Graduates will also have levels 1-3 certification in Michigan High School Athletic Association Coaches Advancement Program.

 Sports and wellness are integral parts of the SMC community.
-SMC’s Dowagiac campus provides many outlets for activity through the Student Activity Center (SAC) and intramural and extreme sports.
+SMC’s Dowagiac campus provides many outlets for activity through the Student Activity Center (SAC) and intramural sports.

-The SAC is the hub of fitness, wellness and intramural and extreme sports.
+The SAC is the hub of fitness, wellness and intramural sports.
 It features a fully equipped fitness center, rock wall, gymnasium, racquetball courts and endless pools.
 Students can seek internships or work-study at the SAC for great experience working in a sports and recreation facility.
+Read more about the SAC.

 - Managing professional and collegiate sports teams